Estimating species interactions in a complex world

 How much information is needed to infer whether an interaction exists between two species?
 Increasingly, species interactions are inferred from species associations, using patterns in statistical co-occurrence.
 However, in a first test, we found that there is no relationship between interactions estimated experimentally and interactions inferred from co-occurrence data, calling into question the widespread use of these methods.

-Barner et al. In review.
-Fundamental contradictions among common estimates of non-trophic interactions.
+Barner et al. 2018.
+Fundamental contradictions among observational and experimental estimates of non-trophic interactions.
+Ecology.

 Ongoing work includes a synthesis of co-occurrence theory and statistical methods, and an exploration of universal rules in patterns of statistical "associations".